godesady/Cyber/README.md

 	$db['default']['password'] = '';
 	$db['default']['database'] = 'acs_cyber';
 Step 6.
 If you plan to upload this game on another web server
-	open file cyber/application/config/config.php
-	change the value of url in the following with your url like 'http://jagmohan.acslab.org/cyber/'
 	$config['base_url']	= 'http://localhost/cyber/';
 Step 7.
 Now you are ready with the deployment
 	Register at least two players and start playing with each other.